abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## Follow lifestyle habits for mental health

+Tips:
--   Think about getting a personal "Not to-do list".
+-   Get a personal "Not to-do list".
--

-## Consider living in a non-urban area (#consider-living-in-a-non-urban-area)
+-   Practice a foreign language and/or a programming language.

+## Spend more time in the rural areas (#spend-more-time-in-the-rural-areas)

 Living in a rural area has a list of benefits.
 For example, compared to urban areas, it is associated with a lower risk for mental disorders such as anxiety disorders, depression [
 Park B-J, Tsunetsugu Y, Kasetani T, Hirano H, Kagawa T, Sato M, et al. Physiological effects of shinrin-yoku (taking in the atmosphere of the forest)—using salivary cortisol and cerebral activity as indicators—.
 J Physiol Anthropol.
 2007;26:123–8.